 Of course, roundtable proposals will also be considered on other subjects that might be well suited to interactive discussions involving an audience.

-- Title: Due to space constraints, any title of more than 50 characters will be abbreviated in the program.
+- Title: Due to space constraints, the title cannot exceed 50 characters.
 Remember to count spaces as well as letters.

 - Abstracts: Include 2 abstracts and bibliography